BookOps-CAT/bookops-worldcat/docs/tutorials.md

 # Tutorials
-The following tutorials illustrate how bookops-worldcat can be used for specific use cases in technical services workflows.
-These examples use [pymarc](https://pymarc.readthedocs.io/en/latest/) and modules from the Python standard library in addition to bookops-worldcat.
-All modules or libraries used in an example are be listed as imports at the top of the code snippet.
+The following tutorials illustrate how bookops-worldcat can be used in technical services workflows.
+These examples use [pymarc](https://pymarc.readthedocs.io/en/latest/) (version 5.1.2) and modules from the Python standard library in addition to bookops-worldcat.
+All modules or libraries used in an example are listed as imports at the top of the code snippet.

 ### Setup
 #### Create and activate a virtual environment
 To try the examples in this tutorial, first create and activate a virtual environment.
-Then install the required packages.
+Then install the required packages in your virtual environment.

+??? info "Virtual environments"
+    Using a virtual environment can help users manage dependencies.
+For more information about virtual environments see [PyPA's guide to virtual environments](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) and [Real Python's Virtual Environments primer](https://realpython.com/python-virtual-environments-a-primer/).

-On PC (Git Bash):
+Windows (Git Bash):

-1. Create a virtual environment
+1. Create your virtual environment

     `python -m venv .venv`